-Here is a great recipe if you have some leftover cooked rice from the previous night’s meal, or are just looking for a delicious and easy fried rice.
-Brown and white rice both work perfectly for this dish so you can use up whatever half opened packets you have in the pantry.
+Here is a great recipe if you have some leftover cooked rice from the previous night’s meal, or are just looking for delicious and easy fried rice.
+Brown and white rice both work perfectly for this dish so you can use up whatever half-opened packets you have in the pantry.
 If you are using leftover rice from the previous night, you will need around 1-2 cups of cooked rice.
-This recipe will serve two but can be doubled or halved for single or four servings.
+This recipe will serve two but can be doubled or halved for a single or four servings.

 - 1-2 cups of cooked rice (or 1 cup of uncooked rice)

 - 1 1/2 cloves of garlic